-Richard Cavendish charts the events leading up to Britain and France's declarations of war on Russia on successive days on March 27th and 28th, 1854.
+The events leading up to Britain and France's declarations of war on Russia on successive days on 27 and 28 March 1854.

 The British had expected to be fighting the French, in face of the aggressive policies of the Emperor Napoleon III.
 Instead, their first European war since 1815 found the two old enemies bizarrely allied against the Russians to protect the Turks.
 The background was the decline of the Ottoman Empire, which encouraged Russian imperialism and stoked the British nightmare of Russian interference in India.
 The foreground was the everlasting wrangling between Greek Orthodox and Latin (Catholic) Christians over the Holy Places in Palestine.